laminlabs/lamin-blog/docs/1000genomes.md

 df = pl.scan_parquet(valid_filepaths)
 ```

-To make things easy for the agent, let's test it on dataset 2 -- which is distributed across just 26 files rather than 3200.
+To make things easy for the agent, let's test it on Dataset 2 -- which is distributed across just 26 files rather than 3200.
 We also [prompt](https://lamin.ai/laminlabs/1000genomes/run/8esUbPUzXhRExQ72) the agent with the exact file paths to spare it the trouble of finding them.
 Even with this head start, the agent still burns significant time and tokens just navigating files and checking schemas (**Figure 1**).